OperantAI/secops-chaos/README.md

 secops-chaos experiment verify -f experiments/host_path_volume.yaml
 ```

-You can also output a JSON with the verifier results by using the `-j` flag.
+You can also output in various formats using `-o json` or `-o yaml`

 #### Components